247sathish/AndroidPreparation/README.md

 There are several ways to pass data between Activitys in an Android application:

-1. Use Intent extras: You can pass data between Activitys using Intent extras.
+1. Use `Intent` extras: You can pass data between Activitys using Intent extras.
 To pass data using Intent extras, you can use the putExtra() method of the Intent to add data to the Intent, and then start the Activity using the Intent.
 To retrieve the data in the receiving Activity, you can use the getIntent() method to get the Intent that started the Activity, and then use the getXXXExtra() methods to retrieve the data from the Intent.
-2. Use a shared view model: You can use a shared ViewModel to pass data between Activitys.
+2. Use a `shared view model`: You can use a shared ViewModel to pass data between Activitys.
 A ViewModel is a class that is responsible for preparing and managing the data for an Activity or Fragment.
 To use a shared ViewModel, you can create a ViewModel class that extends the AndroidViewModel class, and then use the ViewModelProvider class to create a shared instance of the ViewModel.
 You can then use the ViewModel to store and retrieve data that needs to be shared between Activitys.
-3. Use a shared repository: You can use a shared repository to pass data between Activitys.
+3. Use a `shared repository`: You can use a shared repository to pass data between Activitys.
 A repository is a class that is responsible for managing data sources and providing a clean API for data access.
 To use a shared repository, you can create a repository class and use it to store and retrieve data that needs to be shared between Activitys.
-4. Use a global singleton: You can use a global singleton to pass data between Activitys.
+4. Use a `global singleton`: You can use a global singleton to pass data between Activitys.
 A singleton is a class that can only have one instance at any given time.
 To use a singleton to pass data between Activitys, you can create a singleton class and use it to store and retrieve data that needs to be shared between Activitys.

 By using these strategies, you can pass data between Activitys in your Android application.